locana-co/PMT/Database/DataDictionary.md

 [&larrhk; Back to Table List](#table-listing)

-## user\_activity\_role
+## user\_activity

 #### Description

-The user activity role table provides users permissions via roles to activities.
-Assignments of permissions for a user to activities can be done per activity or by a taxonomy classification.
+The user activity table provides users access to activities.
+Assignments for a user to activities can be done per activity or by a taxonomy classification.
+The permissions a user has on assigned activity, depends on the role assigned to the instance that "owns" the data group the activity belongs to.
+Instances own data groups.
+Users are assigned to instances via the [user\_instance](#user_instance) table and provided a role (Reader, Editor, Administrator or Super).
+The role determines the specific permissions a user is allowed.

 #### Field List